Do you have trouble remembering?

-It seems that we tend to struggle recalling numbers more today then ever before.
-After all we are living in a world overrun with electronic personal organizers, computers, and mobile phones that store information with a few simple clicks.
+It seems that we tend to struggle to recall numbers more today than ever before.
+After all, we are living in a world overrun with electronic personal organizers, computers, and mobile phones that store information with a few simple clicks.
 No longer must we use our memory to remember and recall this type of information.
 Why would we even bother?
 It is after all only a click away.

 Let’s quickly take a look at three strategies for remembering numbers that most people tend to use.
 These methods include:

 - Pattern Associations